Can you chew gum while fasting? Does gum break a fast? If you have ever wondered about this, we are here to help!

 Intermittent fasting expert Gin Stephens also agrees that chewing gum should be avoided while fasting.
 She advises to chew gum during your eating window if you desire to have gum.

-This post is all about can you chew gum while fasting.
+This post is all about can you chew gum while fasting and will chewing gum break a fast.

 How To Keep Your Mouth Busy While Fasting